Deaths caused by medical negligence

 Making a fatal medical negligence claim

-- Compensation to reflect the pain and suffering of the deceased.
+- Damages to reflect the pain and suffering of the deceased

 How we can help with fatal medical negligence claims

-At Nelsons, our expert Medical Negligence team takes great pride in our approach in dealing with these much specialised, often highly complex cases with care and compassion in every aspect.
+At Nelsons, our expert Medical Negligence team takes great pride in our approach to dealing with these highly specialised, often complex cases with the utmost care and compassion.
+We understand that it is a very difficult time for you and the thought of legal proceedings may cause you further distress and anxiety, but we are here to help you every step of the way.

-Our team in Derby, Leicester and Nottingham are ranked in Tier One of the independently-researched Legal 500, and are also recommended by Chambers and Partners as one of the top teams of specialists in the country.
+Our team in Derby, Leicester and Nottingham are ranked in Tier One of the independently-researched Legal 500, and are recommended by Chambers and Partners as one of the top teams of specialists in the country.
+Additionally, the team has been shortlisted as finalists for the second year running for Claimant Team of the Year in the national Personal Injury Awards.

 If you have any questions in relation to fatal medical negligence claims, please contact us to discuss how we can help on 0800 024 1976, through our online enquiry form or by using our online chat.